For more than 120 years, we’ve worked hard to safely and reliably deliver natural gas to your home,

 Every holiday season, our employees purchase and wrap gifts for children and adults in need.

 Our 2020 community partner was A Safe Place, an organization transforming lives after domestic

 violence and human trafficking in Lake County.

 We fund the clinic’s Community Care Connection, a mobile health vehicle that travels throughout Lake County offering a variety of free screenings.

 Due to COVID-19, they have pivoted and are offering COVID-19 testing and vaccinations.

 Erie HealthReach Waukegan Health Center

-in Waukegan, where a significant portion of the residents speak Spanish.
-Dental services are
+The center provides affordable health care and bilingual service in Waukegan, where a significant portion of residents speak Spanish.